|Real Name||Alun Armstrong|

 In 1995, he appeared in the movie Braveheart.
 He played the role of villain Egyptian Cult leader Hafez in The Mummy Returns in 2001.
 In Millions (2004), he portrayed Saint Peter with a Geordie accent.

-Other information about this 5 feet 10 inches tall actor can be accesses via internet sites.
+Other information about this 5 feet 10 inches tall actor can be accessed via internet sites.
 His biography can also be found on Wikipedia.
-To get the new wiki about him, please log on to Unapix.
-We will also be updating his news.

 |Net Worth||5.9 $Million|